GSA/digitalgov.gov/content/posts/2019/02/2019-02-27-how-a-health-tech-sprint-inspired-an-ai-ecosystem.md

 ---
 slug: how-a-health-tech-sprint-inspired-an-ai-ecosystem
 date: 2019-02-27 13:00:00 -0500
-title: 'Results of a 14-week Sprint Health Tech Using Artificial Intelligence'
+title: 'Deep Dive: How a Health Tech Sprint Pioneered an AI Ecosystem'
-summary: 'The TOP Health tech team leveraged artificial intelligence and federal open data to promote better outcomes.'
+summary: 'Seven teams created digital tools that help in finding experimental therapies for patients, and for clinical trials to recruit new patients.'
-deck: "When the team began, they did not realize the profound lessons they would learn in just a few months"
+deck: "Seven teams created digital tools that help in finding experimental therapies for patients, and for clinical trials to recruit new patients."
 authors:
   - gil-alterovitz
   - davar-ardalan